Dan has visited a ton of schools, entertaining kids from kindergarten through 4th grade. Invite him to your school!

-Dan usually reads his work to K-4 grades, though he does ocassionally read to pre-K. As picture books, the stories are appealing and accessable to younger kids.
+Dan usually reads his work to K-4 grades, though he does occasionally read to pre-K. As picture books, the stories are appealing and accessible to younger kids.
 As overgrown comic strips containing a few challenging vocabulary words, the books hold the attention of the older kids as well.

 Dan has addressed both large assemblies and individual classes.
 The latter is preferable as it gives students a more intimate setting and better opportunity to get a good view and ask questions.
 Dan is available to read to multiple classes during consecutive sessions and has accomplished this in the past by presenting in the library or by moving around to different classrooms.